zcorn2017/LGU-Blackboard-DL/README.md

 ## Usage

 > If the extension asks you for any permissions, plz do it.
-> You may review the code by your self in case of any considerations on privacy.
+> You may review the code by yourself in case of any considerations on privacy.

 ### Install it from Chrome Web Store (Recommended)